Uniforms of the American Civil War

-This article covers military uniforms during the American Civil War (1861-1865).
+This article covers military uniforms during the American Civil War (1861–1865).

-During the years 1860 - 1865 there were 3 distinct types of uniform in use by the United States Armed Forces.
-Styles used were traditional similar to those used in the Napoleonic Wars, a regimental dress such as used during the American Revolutionary War and a specialist dress similar to those worn by Lancers and Hussars or an ethnic dress such as Kilts With shortages in 1861 the federal government issued a regulation pattern uniform for all state regiments.
+During the years 1860–1865 there were three distinct types of uniform in use by the United States Armed Forces.
+Styles used were traditional similar to those used in the Napoleonic Wars, a regimental dress such as used during the American Revolutionary War and a specialist dress similar to those worn by Lancers and Hussars or an ethnic dress such as kilts.
+With shortages in 1861 the federal government issued a regulation pattern uniform for all state regiments.

 Confederacy

 At the onset of the war the Confederate States Army uniforms were highly varied as the majority were made at home.
-Between 1861-1862 the quartermaster department issued some uniforms but there were severe shortages.
+Between 1861 and 1862 the quartermaster department issued some uniforms but there were severe shortages.